-Traditional ointments and medicine from our childhoods
+Traditional remedies from our childhoods

-Growing up, we’ve all been subjected to at least one or two traditional home remedies in the form of ointments, syrups, and balms.
+Growing up, we’ve all been subjected to at least one or two traditional remedies in the form of ointments, syrups, and balms.
 We never knew what was actually in them, and some of them smelled or tasted so terrible, our parents had to bribe us into consuming or applying them.

 But now that we’re older, we’ve started to appreciate how these old-school remedies seem to work magically every time, and now we simply can’t do without them.
 As an ode to our childhood, here’s a list of 9 old-school remedies every Singaporean grew up with: